• Skip to primary navigation

 Sylvan Lake

 We shouldn’t play favourites, but one of our top picks for day trips from Edmonton has to be Sylvan Lake.
-Less than a couple of hours from Edmonton (south), Sylvan Lake has it all: superb shopping and restaurants, gorgeous views over the water, and plenty of things to do.
+Less than a couple of hours from Edmonton (south), this town has it all: superb shopping and great restaurants in Sylvan Lake, gorgeous views over the water, and plenty to do.

 In summer, spend your day on the lake in a kayak or stand-up paddleboard, while in winter, take advantage of the local rentals of snowshoes and ice-fishing shacks.
 With a golf course, farmer’s market, and aquatic playground on the lake, it’s almost guaranteed there’s something for everyone in Sylvan Lake.